-There are no material changes and commitments, affecting the financial position of the Company, which has occurred between the end of the financial year for the Company, i.e. December 31, 2020 and the date of the Board's Report, i.e. February 11, 2021.
+There are no material changes and commitments, affecting the financial position of the Company, which has occurred between the end of the financial year for the Company, i.e. December 31, 2021 and the date of this Board's Report, i.e. February 9, 2022.